HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

     ![alt text](Images/image30.png)

-7. When the installation is finished, you should now be able to verify that you can access your Portal in an internet browser by navigating to:
+7. When the installation is complete, verify that you can access your Portal in an internet browser by navigating to:

     `http://myportal.hcl.com:10039/wps/portal`